Oblomov/clinfo/README.md

     find /etc/OpenCL/vendors/ -name '*.icd' | while read OPENCL_VENDOR_PATH ; do clinfo -l > /dev/null ; echo "$? ${OPENCL_VENDOR_PATH}" ; done

+## Missing information

+If you know of device properties that are exposed in OpenCL (either as core properties or as extensions), but are not shown by `clinfo`, please [open an issue](https://github.com/Oblomov/clinfo/issues) providing as much information as you can.
+Patches and pull requests accepted too.

 # Building

 <img